python/typeshed/CONTRIBUTING.md

 ### Stub versioning

-There are separate directories for `stdlib` and `third_party` stubs.
-Within those, there are separate directories for different versions of Python the stubs target.

-The directory name indicates the major version of Python that a stub targets and optionally the lowest minor version, with the exception of the `2and3` directory which applies to both Python 2 and 3.

-For example, stubs in the `3` directory will be applied to all versions of Python 3, though stubs in the `3.7` directory will only be applied to versions 3.7 and above.
-However, stubs in the `2` directory will not be applied to Python 3.

-It is preferred to use a single stub in the more generic directory that conditionally targets specific versions when needed, as opposed to maintaining multiple stub files within more specific directories.
-Similarly, if the given library works on both Python 2 and Python 3, prefer to put your stubs in the `2and3` directory, unless the types are so different that the stubs become unreadable that way.
+There are separate directories for `stdlib` (standard library) and `stubs` (all other stubs).
+For standard library stubs Python version support is given in `VERSIONS` file.
+Each line in this file is a module or package name followed by `: `, followed by the oldest *supported* Python version where the module is available.
+For third party packages, the Python version support (2 and/or 3 only, no finer grained version is supported) is indicated in the corresponding `METADATA.toml` file as `python2 = (True|False)` (defaults to `False`) and `python3 = (True|False)` (defaults to `True`).

-You can use checks like `if sys.version_info >= (3, 8):` to denote new
-functionality introduced in a given Python version or solve type differences.
+It is preferred to use a single stub for every module.
+You can use checks like `if sys.version_info >= (3, 8):` to denote new functionality introduced in a given Python version or solve type differences.
 When doing so, only use one-tuples or two-tuples.
-This is
+This is because:
-because:

 * mypy doesn't support more fine-grained version checks; and more importantly